alhinator/cmpm-121-final/README.md

 -    To allow our game to play nicer on mobile, we had to add in movement buttons similar to the buttons for D3.

+(Hunter Tran)

+-    To provide the player with more feedback and context on the current game state regarding the plants' growth stages, we implemented different sprites for each growth stage of the plants.

 ## Reflection

 Looking back on how you achieved the new F3 requirements, how has your team’s plan changed?
 Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
 Has your game design evolved now that you've started to think about giving the player more feedback?
 It would be very suspicious if you didn’t need to change anything.
 There’s learning value in you documenting how your team’s thinking has changed over time.